History of the Ukrainian language 3222-30HJ5K-N

 60% - 68% - 3 (satisfactory grade)

-Students have the right to take the exam in the resit session in the same format as in the regular session, provided they receive a pass in the course.
+Students have the right to take the exam in the retake session using the same format as in the regular session, provided they are admitted to the exam.

 Bibliography